ctjhoa/spacevim/README.md

   *  copy all of the files into your `~/.vim` directory

 ## Requirements
-Spacevim relay on several other vim plugins for the bindings implementations.
+Spacevim relay on several other vim plugins for the key bindings implementations.
 - [hecal3/vim-leader-guide](https://github.com/hecal3/vim-leader-guide)
 - [junegunn/fzf](https://github.com/junegunn/fzf)
 - [junegunn/fzf.vim](https://github.com/junegunn/fzf.vim)